 Buddhist Prayer Beads in Japan

 In Japanese Buddhism, prayer beads are known as either ojuzu (数珠, counting beads) or onenju (念珠, thought beads).
-The shape of such prayer beads in Japanese Buddhism varies from sect to sect and different groups often have distinctly shaped juzus, and sometimes use them differently.
+The shape of such beads in Japanese Buddhism vary from sect to sect and different groups often have distinctly shaped juzus, and sometimes use them differently.

 Accordingly, Shingon and Nichiren Buddhism usually use a longer styled prayer beads, more similar to ones in mainland Asia.
 Another practice that sets these groups apart is when they rub the beads together to create a sort of grinding sound.
 It is thought that this practice induces a purifying effect.